gbif/datacite-rest-client/README.md

 # datacite-rest-client-parent

-This library provides a simple implmentation of a Java client for the REST Datacite API.
+This library provides a simple implementation of a Java client for the REST Datacite API.
 Initially it will provide the basic DOI operations described [here](https://support.datacite.org/reference/dois-2) to perform CRUD and query operations on DOIs.

 # References